 For many pregnant people, abortion is a right on paper, but not in reality.
 Roe vs. Wade remains the law of the land on a federal level, but states run by conservative legislatures continue to pass restrictive abortion laws hoping that a conservative-leaning Supreme Court will back them.
-For many legislatures, the target is banning abortions as soon as possible (Texas plans to sign legislature in September banning abortion at 6 weeks, amounting to what is basically a total ban on abortion.)
+For many legislatures, the target is banning abortions as soon as possible (this week, Texas passed Senate Bill 8, banning abortion at six weeks, in what amounts to a total ban on abortion in the state).
 But others aim to make pregnant people ask: how much does an abortion cost?
 Onerous laws make abortions expensive, inaccessible, and hard to get.
 That’s where abortion funding steps in, especially from national networks like the National Network of Abortion Funds.

 For people who would choose to end their pregnancy, that means that abortion has become nigh impossible to access due to costs, proximity to clinics, and onerous legislation that seeks only to limit abortion access.
 But the National Network of Abortion Funds is fighting back — seeking to make sure that the people who need an abortion can access it quickly, safely, and affordably.

 Founded in 1993, the NNAF was created by a group of grassroots, regional, local, and state-wide organizations that wanted to build a network of funding to help regular people access abortions.
 Today, the NNAF serves as a membership organization for a network of more than 80 organizations supporting a pregnant person’s ability to choose safe reproductive healthcare.